MicrosoftDocs/microsoft-365-community/Community/sharepoint-naming-guidelines.md

 Internal names are limited to a specific length up to 255 Characters in SharePoint Online.

-### Multilingual display names
+### Multilingual Display Names

-Multilingual display names are stored as title resource within the field when you create a field this under the hood sets the title resource for the current language in which you created this column, e.g. Payroll ID.
+Multilingual display names are stored as title resources within the field.
+Under the hood, this sets the title resource for the current language in which you created this column, e.g. Payroll ID.

-If you change your language preference by using the user profile service, to specify your preferred language, and then rename the column, this sets this for that language.
-So in English Payroll ID becomes "ID y gyflogres" in Welsh, or "ID de paie" in French.
+If you change your language preference by using the user profile service, to specify your preferred language and then rename the column, this sets this for that language.
+For example, in English Payroll ID becomes "ID y gyflogres" in Welsh, or "ID de paie" in French.
 Note: Bing Translator for illustration.

 ![mmd](media/sharepoint-naming-guidelines/multilingual-fields.png)

-## List and Library naming
+## List and Library Naming

 With naming lists or libraries in the modern interface, be aware of the titles you are giving the libraries, for example, in the screenshot below, I have created a library called "Finance, HR, combined strategic team collaboration area", there are a few factors to consider: